nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 comparison, and discrepancies in results across the literature suggests this is not always so.

-Our preferred outcome with this framework is that machines are tuned and optimized on a tracing simulator, but final results come from an actual live network test of the defense.
-The traces from this final crawl should be preserved as artifacts to be run on the simulator and reproduced on the live network by future papers, for journal venues that have an artifact preservation policy.
+Our preferred outcome with this framework would be that machines are tuned and optimized on a tracing simulator, but that the final results come from an actual live network test of the defense.
+The traces from this final crawl should be preserved as artifacts to be run on the simulator and reproduced on the live network by future papers, ideally in journal venues that have an artifact preservation policy.

 ### 4.1.
 Pure Simulation